![]() |

 (12)Mīna (मीन) "fish" | Pisces ("fish") | Jala (Water) | Dvisvabhava (Dual) | Jupiter | feet |

 As per NASA there are 13 constellations in the original zodiac.
-Babylonians had a 12-month calendar, and to match it they left Ophiuchus out.
+But to match current 12-month calendar, Ophiuchus is left out.

 Tamil name | Nakshatra | Associated stars | Astronomical Name (No. of stars) | Indian zodiac | Symbol |